 - Oftentimes people cite having multiple payments as the issue and want to consolidate those into one monthly payment.
 Sometimes there is merit to this issue, however, more often than not if, for example, 5 x $100 payments are unaffordable, then a single $500 payment would also be unaffordable.

 A Credit Counselling Agency offers what is considered a creditor-sponsored debt relief service known as a debt management plan, or DMP for short.
 Creditor sponsored simply means that creditors support this type of program actively.
 In fact, the majority of funding that many credit counseling agencies receive is from creditor donations.
-While these programs are often marketed as being better for your credit, they have the same negative impact as a consumer proposal.
+While these debt management programs are often marketed as being better for your credit, they have the same negative impact as a consumer proposal.

 DMPs are particularly effective when debt levels are relatively low.
 Otherwise, savings can typically be greater in other options with a similar credit impact.
 See here for an article on debt management plans.